Diagnosis and Treatments

 Common treatments include:

 • Anti-seizure medications (ASMs): These are the most common and often effective treatments.
 Approximately 70% of people with epilepsy’s seizures can be controlled with ASMs.
 There are many types of ASMs and the choice of which one is prescribed may be based on variables such as the type of seizures, and possible side effects of each medication.
+To learn more about some of the most common ASMs, check out our Anti-Seiszure Medication Fact Sheets.

 • Epilepsy Surgery: In cases where medications are ineffective, surgery may be considered.
 Surgery is typically an option for individuals with drug-resistant epilepsy, where seizures originate from one identifiable area of the brain.
 To learn more about epilepsy surgery and our Surgery Support Group, visit our Epilepsy Surgery page.